CS2103AUG2016-T16-C3/main-old/docs/UserGuide.md

 Format: `#add <task description> [<extensions>]`

 > Task description outlines the task to be added.<br> Extensions allow specifying more details about the task, such as deadlines and venues. <br>
-Without any extensions, this will be added as a floating task. <br>
+Without any timing information, this will be added as a floating task. <br>
 The details can be changed at any time using the `#edit` command.

 Examples: